anthym-lang/anthym/README.md

-# Rustic
+# Anthym
-A toy language that can be ran with a JIT compiler, or with an AOT compiler.
+A programming language that can be ran with a JIT compiler, or with an AOT compiler.
 Uses the [`cranelift`](https://lib.rs/cranelift/) crate to generate object files and for JIT compilation.
 It uses a handwritten parser, but the lexer was generated with [`logos`](https://lib.rs/logos/).

 ## Getting Started
 How to set up.